dustinmmoore/dustinmmoore/README.md

 ---

 ## 🚀 About Me
-I’m a full-stack developer specializing in responsive, user-focused web experiences.
-Starting with Squarespace, I quickly advanced to frameworks like React, Bootstrap, and Next.js, along with Node.js for back-end development, allowing me to build seamless, high-quality digital solutions from end to end.
-I use tools like Git, GitHub, and Vercel to optimize workflows and ensure efficient deployment, consistently delivering projects on time.
-By embracing AI and modern technologies, I prioritize efficiency and industry standards, crafting intuitive, engaging web experiences that drive results.
+Hi!
+I’m Dustin, a detail-oriented IT and Web Solutions Engineer with over five years of experience in technical support, system troubleshooting, and IT infrastructure management.
+Since 2021, I’ve specialized in full-stack web development, designing responsive, user-friendly websites using modern frameworks.
+My combined expertise in IT and web development enables me to deliver seamless, efficient, and reliable digital solutions tailored to meet diverse needs.

 ---